ericmkeen/suRvey/README.md

 # suRvey
-Data Entry App for Wildlife Surveys
+Data entry app for wildlife surveys, optimized for touchscreens.